SysKitTeam/docs-point/common-tasks/permissions-review.md

 * **Start Review button (8)**, which takes you to the next step of the Permissions Review wizard

 ![Permissions Review wizard - Overview step](../.gitbook/assets/permissions-review_wizard-overview.png)

+The **Close & Continue Later** option is available on all steps, and enable you to leave the Permissions Review wizard.

+{% hint style="success" %}
+**Hint!**
+No need to worry when you leave the Permissions Review wizard - all performed actions take effect immediately, and will be visible in the Summary step at the end of the Permissions Review.
+{% endhint %}
 ### Members/Users

 The **Members step** is available **when reviewing Office 365 Groups or Microsoft Teams**.
 The following options are available: